hitchtest/hitch/docs/faq/when_should_i_use_a_unit_test_and_when_should_i_use_an_integration_test.rst

 When are integration test more useful than unit tests?
 ------------------------------------------------------

-Bluntly, integration tests are most useful for testing integration code.
+Integration tests are most useful for testing integration code.

 Integration code is the kind of code which is mostly linking systems together.
 Most web apps are good examples of pure integration code -